shebywiliamsjr/TrafficDT/README.md

+1. Video Samples
+Place the video samples inside the Data directory before running the process.

+2. Object Detection and Tracking
-(1) The video sample file is named Bellevue_116th_NE12th__2017-09-11_12-08-33.mp4.
+The YOLOv8 model is used for object detection and tracking.
+The model file is named yolo.pt.

-(2) Surendra's Car Detection Python Script is called Yollo11_Script.py.
-It will read the video sample file and  create two .xml files.
-Namely, yolo11_car_routes.rou.xml and yolo11_road_network.net.xml.

-(3) The YOLO version 11 model is called Yolo11n.pt.
+3. Running the Script
+Execute the script script_with_export_interval.py to start the object detection and tracking process.
+This will generate the required XML files.

+4. XML File Storage
+The generated XML files will be stored in the sumo_files directory.

+5. SUMO Configuration
-(4) yolo11_test.sumocfg is the SUMO configuration file used to run SUMO.
+The .sumocfg file is the SUMO configuration file used to run SUMO simulations.

+Let me know if you need further refinements!